fedek6/rh-manifest/js/React/hooks-quick.md

 ## useContext

-Contex will help you with sharing data between components.
+Context will help you with sharing data between components.

 ```jsx
 const moods = {